ShidWit/BattleShipBuilder/README.md

 ## Current Features

 - **Floating Cube Prototype:**
-  - Explore the foundation with a basic floating cube in water.
+  - Explore the foundation with a basic floating cubes in water.
   - Control the camera to view your ship from different angles.

 ## Roadmap